-Bazedoxifene acetate proniosomes were prepared by the slurry method using maltodextrin as a carrier at varying ratios of spans and cholesterol.
-The formulation containing 0.6:0.4 of span 40 and cholesterol was optimized based on the physicochemical and dissolution studies. characterization The in vivo pharmacokinetic studies reveal the potential of proniosomes as suitable carriers for poorly soluble drugs.
+Bazedoxifene acetate proniosomes were prepared by slurry method using maltodextrin as carrier at varying ratios of spans and cholesterol.
+The formulation containing 0.5:0.5 of span 60 and was optimized based on the cholesterol physicochemical studies. characterization and dissolution The in pharmacokinetic studies reveal potential of proniosomes as suitable carriers for poorly soluble drugs.
 The results of this study clearly indicate the improvement in intestinal absorption and oral bioavailability of bazedoxifene acetate.
-The improved delivery of niosome entrapped drugs is mediated by vesicle adsorption onto the cell surface, followed by endocytosis.
-A particularly attractive feature of this study is that it may be applied to preparations for oral administration i.e., a proniosome composition may be placed inside a capsule, which is then swallowed whole.
+The improved delivery of niosome entrapped drug is mediated by vesicle adsorption onto the cell surface followed by endocytosis.
+A particularly attractive feature of this study is that it may be applied to preparations for oral administration, a proniosome composition may be placed inside a capsule which is then swallowed whole.
 Depending on the design of the capsule, the contents will be released somewhere in the gastrointestinal tract to form niosomes in vivo.
 The drug remains protected within the layers of the niosomes.
 It has been suggested that protecting a poorly absorbed, labile drug in this manner could help absorption.
 In this connection, it has been noted that niosomes can form, irrespective of the ionic strength of the aqueous environment, in the range pH 3.2 to 8.6.
 It is assumed that any "free" drug remaining in the aqueous environment after spontaneous niosome formation is non-toxic and need not be removed.
 A further in vivo study in humans fortifies the improved oral delivery of bazedoxifene acetate prior to human use.